Hyperwave1/Game_I_made/README.md

 # Game_I_made
-This game was poorly made by Hyperwave.
-It is still a work in progress.
+This is still a work in progress.{n}
+*I am using https://github.com/lostdecade/simple_canvas_game as a how-to for this game.{n}* I plan to make this better.